ate47/kHDTGenDiskBenchmark/README.md

 # kHDTGenDiskBenchmark
-Experiments scripts for the benchmark used in k-HDTCat
+Experiments scripts for the benchmark used in k-HDTDiffCat

 ## Lubm generation